HackBugs/Jenkins-CICD-django-notes-app/README.md

 ```

 - This script represents the pipeline shown in the image, with stages for build, test, stage, and deploy, running within Jenkins as part of a CI/CD process.

+### jenkins port-number 8080
+- jenkins is a framework
+-